Living Christ Sangha: A Meditation Practice and Community

 Learn one of the great spiritual practices.
 Centering Prayer is a meditative form of prayer geared toward the cultivation of interior silence or “centering.”
 The Centering Prayer group meets Saturdays to share reflections, study and practice, and to support each other in the discipline.

-For information on any of these meditation practices, contact David Bryan, Director of Welcome, Inclusion and Incorporation.
+For information on any of these meditation practices, contact David Bryan, Liturgy Coordinator.